-Airstrikes hit Beirut moments after Israel reaches ceasefire deal with Hezbollah
+Israeli airstrikes hit Beirut hours before ceasefire with Hezbollah

 Hezbollah fire has forced some 50,000 Israelis to evacuate in the country’s north, and its rockets have reached as far south in Israel as Tel Aviv.
 At least 75 people have been killed, more than half of them civilians.
 More than 50 Israeli soldiers have died in the ground offensive in Lebanon.

-Chehayeb and Mroue reported from Beirut.
-Associated Press reporters Lujain Jo and Sally Abou AlJoud in Beirut contributed.
+Chehayeb and Mroue reported from Beirut and Federman from Jerusalem.
+Associated Press reporters Lujain Jo and Sally Abou AlJoud in Beirut and Aamer Madhani in Washington contributed.